harrycresswell/hc/content/articles/Processing-form-data-with-zapier.md

 Now we need to test our form to see if it's working.
 Fill out your form and hit submit.

-If all went well your browser window should be redirected to the Zapier webhook URL.
+If all went well your browser window should be redirected to the Zapier Webhook URL.
 You'll see a string of data.
 Something like this:

 ```
 {"status": "success", "attempt": "58b94713-f62a-4f1b-a418-9a4a992774c0", "id": "a0139409-2c05-4adb-a33c-111dd0e3e895", "request_id": "Nx5Ew2eUJxPBY1p5"}